cathrin-will/cathrinwill/README.md

 Porftolio site built with gatsby.

-## 🚀 Quick start
+## 💫 Quick start

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into site’s directory and start it up.

     ```sh
     gatsby develop